 The Web Application Model

-The Web application model, like many software development models, is constructed upon 3 tiers: User Services, Business Services and Data Services.
+The Web application model, like many software web development companies toronto models, is constructed upon 3 tiers: User Services, Business Services and Data Services.
 This model breaks an application into a network of consumers and suppliers of services.

 The User Service tier creates a visual gateway for the consumer to interact with the application.
 This can range from basic HTML and DHTML to complex COM components and Java applets.

 The user services then grab business logic and procedures from the Business Services.
 This tier can range from Web scripting in ASP/PHP/JSP to server side programming such as TCL, CORBA and PERL, that allows the user to perform complex actions through a Web interface.